 You've tried to code an email template before and run into trouble.

 There are over 30 major email clients using different rendering engines and various email providers like Outlook, Gmail, Apple, Yahoo Mail.
 Email requires special development skills.

 Over 50% of emails are opened on mobile devices.

 It is important to consider the experience for iOS and Android users if you really want to get your return on investment.
 A broken mobile experience can break your campaign.

 You have a lot to do.
 You have websites to design.
 You have code to test.
 You have products to ship.
 You have campaigns to send.
 That's why these templates were created for you.

 These HTML email templates have been tried and tested across all major email clients.
 They render perfectly and are supported on web, desktop and mobile.

-Last month over 50% of emails are opened on mobile devices.
+Last year over 50% of emails were opened on mobile devices.
 You need to make sure your emails don't break for these use cases or you will miss out on opportunities.

 Getting responsive design right for email is hard.
 These templates use a special "hybrid" technique that works across all the major clients.
 Using this technique the email will know what size of screen it is on and the design responds accordingly to ensure the user has the optimal experience.